 Restoring and protecting wetlands provides an additional important benefit with respect to climate change: It helps us adapt to the changes in climate that are already occurring.
 Wetlands protect coastlines from wind, rain and waves brought by fiercer storms and hurricanes.
 As rainfall comes in heavier but less frequent bursts in many places, wetlands reduce flooding by storing that rainwater and slowly releasing the runoff.

 You can help bring back the benefits of wetlands.
-Sign up to get notified when there's an opportunity to take action on Rep. Pingree's bill and other conservation causes.
+Ask your members of Congress to co-sponsor Rep. Pingree's bill.